jrodewig/wanderahead.github.io/_posts/2025-04-01-exploring-athens-go-beyond-the-game-in-this-trendy-college-town.md

   loading="lazy"
 />

-You don’t have to search far in Athens to find pieces of its past.
+You don't have to search far in Athens to find pieces of its past.
 Even its parks have scraps of history.
 The Greenway, for example, features dozens of interpretive panels on Athens through the years.
-A detour off Firefly Trail into scenic Dudley Park, meanwhile, leads you to the ruins of the “R.E.M.
-Murmur” railroad trestle, chartered in 1833 and immortalized on the cover of the Athens-based rock band’s debut album.
-And the county’s oldest structure still standing, an early 1800s log cabin, can be found along one of the trails at the Sandy Creek Nature Center.
+A detour off Firefly Trail into scenic Dudley Park, meanwhile, leads you to the ruins of the "R.E.M.
+Murmur" railroad trestle, chartered in 1833 and immortalized on the cover of the Athens-based rock band's debut album.
+And the county's oldest structure still standing, an early 1800s log cabin, can be found along one of the trails at the Sandy Creek Nature Center.

 Downtown is just as littered with landmarks.
 One of the best is the [Morton Theatre](https://www.mortontheatre.com/).
-Open for shows, it’s one of the oldest African-American owned and operated vaudeville theaters still around.
-You can see original seats and equipment from the theater’s heyday and learn about its creator and stars on a guided tour.
+Open for shows, it's one of the oldest African-American owned and operated vaudeville theaters still around.
+You can see original seats and equipment from the theater's heyday and learn about its creator and stars on a guided tour.

 <img